Israel arrests hospital director and other staff in raid on last functioning facility in northern Gaza, health officials say

 Other patients were allegedly made to walk hours on foot to a school in northern Gaza, alongside medical staff.
 “They made us strip down to our underwear.
 It was a tough situation, and they assaulted the wounded and women,” Abu Mahmoud Al-Attawi, an injured patient, told CNN on Friday.

 Several staff also reported a large fire breaking out.
-A nurse from the hospital, Rawiya Al Batsh, told CNN that the blaze broke out in the hospital after Israeli strikes on the building, with staff forced to use water from a kidney dialysis machine to fight the flames.
+Al Batsh told CNN that the blaze broke out in the hospital after Israeli strikes on the building, with staff forced to use water from a kidney dialysis machine to fight the flames.

 “Unfortunately, this water was mixed with chlorine and other substances, resulting in burns on their hands and faces,” Al Batsh said, adding one patient died in the fire.